jkuzn001/rshell/README.md

 A <br />
 B <br /><br />

+**Can executes the test command by using "test" or "[]" with flags specified below;**
+* if flag == -e it will be tested to see if it is either a directory or a regular file
+* if flag == -f it will be tested to see if it is a regular file
+* if flag == -d it will be tested to see if it is a directory
+* if no flag is provided then -e will be assumed test command will print out (true) and (false) based on returned boolean value respectively. <br />
+Example: test -e main.cpp or [-e main.cpp] will return (true) or (false) based on whether main.cpp is in the current directory. <br />
+Lastly the test command can be combined with other connectors discussed above.

 **User information work!!!**<br />
-Instead of having RShell (Turtle Shell) print a boring "$" before each command.
+Instead of having Turtle Shell print a boring "$" before each command.
-Our RShell (Turtle Shell) can print out your entire user's info.<br />
+Our Turtle Shell can print out your entire user's info.<br />

-For example, suppose your username is "Turtle" and that you're logged into the machine named "shellTheFirst", our RShell (Turtle Shell) will prompt "Turtle@shellTheFirst$ " on your terminal!
+For example, suppose your username is "Turtle" and that you're logged into the machine named "shellTheFirst", our Turtle Shell will prompt "Turtle@shellTheFirst$ " on your terminal!

 Bugs
 ------------
-RShell (Turtle Shell) does not support quotes combined flags.
+Turtle Shell does not support quotes combined flags.
 * Normal Shell: cat "food in can" => cat: can't open food in cans
 * RShell (Turtle Shell): cat "food in can" => cat: "food: No such file or directory...cans": No such file or directory

+Turtle Shell does not support the cd command.

 A bug was encountered where a child process would not properly exit on a failed call to execvp but this was fixed by changing the wait system call to waitpid and using the WEXITSTATUS macro to determine the success of the child process which was killed using the exit command.